steamclock/netable/README.md

 ### Resource Extraction

-#### Have your request object handle extracting a usable object from the raw resource:
+#### Have your request object handle extracting a usable object from the raw resource

 ```swift
 struct CatImage: Decodable {